orchid00/ReproducibleResearchThings/PITCHME.md

 ---
 #### Beginner

-Discuss among yourselves when is best save different versions of your datasets.
+Discuss among yourselves when is best to save different versions of your datasets.

 ---

-### Intermediate
+#### Intermediate

 If you are using a workflow program like [Galaxy - https://usegalaxy.org.au/](https://usegalaxy.org.au/), or a virtual lab like:
 * [EcoCloud -https://ecocloud.org.au/](https://ecocloud.org.au/)